Sokahr/terminal_chat_gpt/README.md

-# Building a Streaming ChatGPT Terminal Application with Python
+# Building a ChatGPT Terminal Application with Python

-Creating a streaming ChatGPT terminal application allows you to interact with the powerful capabilities of OpenAI's ChatGPT directly from your terminal, no matter if you're on Mac, Linux, or Windows.
+Creating a ChatGPT terminal application allows you to interact with the powerful capabilities of OpenAI's ChatGPT directly from your terminal, no matter if you're on Mac, Linux, or Windows.
 This blog post will guide you through the process of building this application, step by step.
 Whether you're a seasoned developer or just starting, you'll find these instructions easy to follow.

 ## Prerequisites